-To bridge these gaps, we introduce \textbf{CodeGym}, a framework for synthesizing large-scale, diverse, and verifiable multi-turn tool-use environments from coding problems.
-Code inherently embodies diverse and rigorous execution logic, and naturally reflects many of the logical structures found in real-world workflows, making coding problems a natural foundation for building rich agent environments.
-Using this property, CodeGym ingests raw coding problems and exploits their inherent execution semantics to synthesize environments.
-Reusable atomic functions and logic are abstracted into callable tools, which LLM agents invoke interactively to solve unit tests instead of directly generating full code.
-CodeGym enables LLM agents to explore and adapt to unseen task configurations interactively rather than relying solely on static demonstrations.
-Since code encodes diverse logic and functionality, the resulting environments vary widely, not only in available tools and workflow structures, but also in the forms of logical reasoning agents must employ to succeed.
+To bridge these gaps, we introduce \textbf{CodeGym}, a framework for synthesizing large-scale, diverse, and verifiable \textbf{multi-turn tool-use environments} from coding problems.
+Code inherently embodies diverse and rigorous execution logic and naturally reflects many of the structures found in real-world workflows, making coding problems a natural foundation for constructing rich tool-use environments.
+Using this property, CodeGym ingests raw coding problems and exploits their inherent execution semantics to synthesize interactive environments.
+Reusable atomic functions and logic are abstracted into callable tools, which LLM agents invoke interactively to solve tasks instead of directly writing the full code.
+CodeGym enables LLM agents to explore and adapt to unseen environments interactively rather than relying on static demonstrations.
+Since code encodes diverse logic and functionality, the resulting environments vary widely, not only in available tools and workflow structures, but also in the forms of tool-based reasoning agents must employ to succeed.